lenkiefer/lenkiefer.github.com/_posts/2016-05-29-improving-R-animated-gifs-with-tweenr.md

 <img src="{{ site.url }}/img/charts_may_15_2016/rate_5_14_2016.gif" alt="stop motion rates gif"/>

-Unfortunately, these gifs tend to come out rather chappy.
+Unfortunately, these gifs tend to come out rather choppy.
 I tried to get around that by using variable length sequences to alter the timing of each frame.
 My primitive approach involves loops and business like this:

 {% highlight r %}